Varad-Alpha/SLAM-SONAR-ROBO-YAYAY/README.md

 # SLAM-SONAR-ROBO-YAYAY
 This is for my SLAM ultrasonic based robot and is very good, worth checking out, and yes, I am doing self advertising

+How it works(becoz yall are suspicious as hell): The very good SLAM robot employs state of the art servo mount for its standardized foundational ultrasonic sensor to survey its surroundings and detect obstacles.
+The data collected from the surveying process is used to create an almost perfect 2D grid map of the SLAM robot's surroundings.
+The SLAM robot then proceeds to move forward in chotta chotta  steps, updating its position on the state of the artiest art grid.
+The web server built into the SLAM robot shows a live map of its surroundings, displaying its current position and any evil dumb obstacles it has detected.
+The SLAM robot's perfectly fine surveying process allows it to move around its surroundings autonomously, demonstrating the perfectly  basic principles of SLAM.